 In public road reserves, as soon as the Council Engineer has undertaken the final pavement inspection and approved the works completed, the Supervisor shall permit traffic to use the section.
-Any precautions to render conditions safe for traffic, required on account of the incompleteness of the remainder of the works, shall be carried out by the Supervisor or as instructed by the Council Engineer, in accordance with AS1742.3 'Traffic Control Devices for Work on Roads' and the RTA's 'Traffic Control at Worksites Manual'.
+Any precautions to render conditions safe for traffic, required on account of the incompleteness of the remainder of the works, shall be carried out by the Supervisor or as instructed by the Council Engineer, in accordance with AS 1742.3 and the RMS 'Traffic Control at Worksites Manual'.

 The responsibility for pedestrian and motorist safety remains with the Supervisor.

 Traffic shall not be permitted to use the pavement until it is fully compacted and where applicable, cured.
 If required by the certifying/roads authority during the construction of the pavement, the Supervisor shall provide for traffic by its diversion to an alternative route approved by the Council Engineer, or by the formation of side tracks alongside the work, or by the construction of half of the road at a time leaving the other half available for traffic.
-Except in an emergency situation, diversion by an alternative route or provision of a half road for traffic requires the approval of Council's Traffic Committee.
+Except in an emergency, diversion by an alternative route or provision of a half road for traffic requires the approval of Council's Traffic Committee.

-After the pavement is fully compacted it may be opened to traffic, provided that, in the opinion of the Council Engineer, it will not suffer damage.
+After the pavement is fully compacted, it may be opened to traffic, provided that, in the opinion of the Council Engineer, it will not suffer damage.
 Notwithstanding such approval, any damage which may occur shall be made good by the Supervisor or Council at the developer's expense.